Overcoming Birth Trauma

 It is my passion to help women approach birth without fear or panic and to accompany them on their journey to recovery after a traumatic labour.
-With this in mind, I offer a series of four sessions to women who feel they are still being affected by their traumatic or upsetting birth experiences.
+With this in mind, I offer a Specialist Program to women who feel they are still being affected by their traumatic or upsetting birth experiences.

-My aim is not necessarily to go into the content of people’s individual experiences, though of course this can be helpful for some.
-My goal is rather to explore together the nature of thought and memory by sharing with you an understanding of the 3 universal principles that underpin our life experience, whether we know it or not.
+My goal is to explore together the nature of thought and memory by sharing with you an understanding of the 3 universal principles that underpin our life experience, whether we know it or not.

 We rarely consider how our moment to moment reality is being created.